 - Take a steam bath or use a humidifier.

-- Use nasal spray or saline solution against the stuffy nose.
+- Use nasal spray or saline solution against a stuffy nose.

 - Drink a lot, preferably water, tea or juice.